-Method of Voting Directions In person Complete enclosed Voting Instruction Form/VIF appointing yourself as Proxy and return as per the instructions provided on such VIF and within the timelines set forth on the VIF.
-Register at the Computershare "Shareholder Registration" table at the Meeting.
+Method of Voting Directions Virtually at the Meeting: Follow the instructions under "How do I Attend and Participate at the Meeting" on page 9.
 By proxy: - Mail Record your vote on the enclosed VIF, sign, date and return as per the instructions provided on such VIF. - Via the Internet Locate your Control Number on the enclosed VIF.
 Proceed to www.proxyvote.com and follow instructions given.
 Please keep your Control Number confidential. - By telephone Locate your Control Number on the enclosed VIF.
 Call the toll-free number listed on your VIF and follow instructions given.
 By appointing another proxyholder Print the name of your appointee in the box provided on the enclosed VIF, sign, date and return as per the instructions provided on such VIF and within the timelines set forth on the VIF.
 If voting on the internet, follow the instructions provided.
-Ensure your proxyholder attends the Meeting, registers with Computershare at the table marked "Shareholder Registration" and vote.
+See also the instructions under "Appointment of a Third Party as Proxy".
 Revoke Proxy Send written notice of revocation from you or your authorized attorney to your Intermediary's designated representative in accordance with the instructions provided by such Intermediary.
+Contract your intermediary to find out further information in respect of revoking your proxy as intermediaries may set deadline for the receipt of such revocation notices that are farther in advance of the Meeting than those set out above and accordingly, any such revocation should be completed well in advance of the deadline prescribed in the proxy card or voting instruction form to ensure it is given effect at the Meeting.